Mariunil/ros2-opcua/README.md

                 data fields.

-    Stage 7   - Introduce node hierarchy to OPC UA publisher to present component structure/hierarchy and self-descriptive information
+    Stage 7   - Introduce node hierarchy to OPC UA publisher to present component structure/hierarchy and thus

-    Stage 8   - Code clean-up: improve modularity, improve extensibility.
+                self-descriptive information, utilizing and realizing
+                the OPC UA semantic information model.

-    Stage 9   - Introduce a web interface to a component.
+    Stage 8   - Introduce a web interface to a component.
 Web interface should be launched from a seperate .c/.cpp file with web service callable callbacks providing information from the OPC UA information model.

-    Stage 10   - Introduce encryption capabilities from open62541.
+    Stage 9   - Introduce encryption capabilities from open62541.
                 Demand login info to set up a pubsub-connection.

-    Stage 11   - Introduce open62541 TSN-extension, develop real-time
+    Stage 10  - Introduce open62541 TSN-extension and develop real-time
-                 pub/sub code to be runned with linux RT-patched linux system.
+                pub/sub code.
+Test real-time performance on a real-time capable connection and OS.

 ## Development notes:

-The open62541 pub/sub documentation is not finished, but there are several tutorials and some example code.
+The open62541 pub/sub documentation is not finished, but there are several tutorials and some example code to be found at their github https://github.com/open62541/open62541/tree/master/examples/pubsub.

 There is high level APIs available for clients, servers and publishers but the subscriber API is currently not finished (07-08-2019).
+The standalone and ROS2 nodes utilize the highest abstraction API available at the time.

 ## Installation

-A Installation guide is provided in installation_guide.txt
+A complete installation guide is provided in installation_guide.txt

+## Inspecting

+For inspection purposes UAExpert and Wireshark are recommended.
+UAExpert provides a client-side GUI for inspecting the nodes and values of the server or publisher providng data.

+Wireshark is a useful tool for monitoring packet transfer.